 - Exposed wrists during aseptic manipulations

 If construction or renovation is needed to improve compliance, Infection Control Risk Assessments should be utilized and cleanroom spaces should be designed to promote a clean environment while considering workflow.
-If you are constantly pushing off on the renovation process because you might have cease all pharmacy operations for some time, look no further as our Mobile Compounding Cleanroom is a plug and play fully furnished USP 797-800 compliant cleanroom delivered on site.
+If you are constantly pushing off on the renovation process because you might have ceased all pharmacy operations for some time, look no further as our Mobile Compounding Cleanroom is a plug and playfully furnished USP 797-800 compliant cleanroom delivered on-site.

 Give us a call at 800.418.9289 and we can discuss your USP compliance questions.